ArisenIO/arisen/docs/02_arisecli/03_command-reference/system/system-bex-lendbex.md

 ---
-title: "system bex buyrex"
+title: "system bex lendbex"
-excerpt: "Buy BEX using tokens in owner's BEX fund"
+excerpt: "Deposit tokens to BEX fund and use the tokens to buy BEX"
 ---
 ## Positionals
 - `from` _TEXT_ - Account buying BEX tokens (required)